-The Company currently produces a series of products including dried flower, pre-rolls, vape cartridges, oil drops, oil capsules and oral sprays, and expects to introduce a diverse portfolio of new product formats in the second half of 2020.
-Leveraging its advantage in cultivating cannabis at low cost, the Company aims to couple low-cost cultivation with high margin, unique product formats tailored to the various need-states of health and wellness focused consumers.
+The Company currently produces a diverse portfolio of cannabis products for sale directly to its medical cannabis patients, to provincial adult-use wholesalers, and to other businesses.
+A significant and ongoing expansion of the product portfolio commenced in October 2020.
+Leveraging its advantage in cultivating cannabis at low-cost, the Company aims to couple low-cost cultivation with high margin, unique product formats tailored to the various need-states of cannabis patients and consumers.